dfoerderreuther/referenced-assets-package-helper/README.md

 # Referenced assets package helper

 This script is searching (grep) for referenced assets in a downloaded and unpacked AEM package.
 A new and empty package with the references to the assets in filter.xml will be created.
-The new package can be uploaded and build on AEM server to collect the assets in the package.
+The new package can be uploaded and built on AEM server to collect the assets in the package.

 ## Use case: